Outdoor Patio Cushion Cleaning and Winter Storage

 Outdoor fabrics are typically constructed to withstand exposure to nature.
 Those fabrics can include both natural fabrics such as cotton or linen and synthetic fabrics such as nylon, acrylic, or polyester.
 Each fabric reacts differently to exposure to the elements and routine care.

 What to Know About Your Cotton Fabrics

-Colored cotton will fade relatively quickly in areas of high light exposure and cotton fabric will shrink when wet, so it is usually fastened to a framework.
+Colored cotton will fade relatively quickly in areas of high light exposure and will shrink when wet, so it is usually fastened to a framework.
 Most cotton canvas fabric is treated with a waterproofing agent that will wear off in time.

 Cotton can also be susceptible to molds and mildew if it is stored wet or if the fabric is against any material that will trap moisture, preventing it from drying quickly.
 What looks like dark soil can actually be irreversible staining caused by mildew.
 Mildew-resistant treatments can be applied but will need periodic reapplication depending on weather exposure and use.

 Although cotton and linen can be lightened by using a dilute solution of chlorine bleach, this can also degrade the fiber's strength and shorten the fabric's life.
 Bleaching will not remove staining damage caused by mildew.

 Today, most outdoor fabric is made of a synthetic material designed to be resistant to outdoor use.
 Synthetic fibers are naturally resistant to color loss, mildew, and insects.
 However, mildew allowed to grow on surface soil can permanently damage a synthetic fabric.
 These fabrics are tough enough to stand up to both the weather and the more aggressive use that comes with outdoor exposure.
 That said, sunlight and the elements will wear over these fabrics over time.
 The best way to extend the life of outdoor fabric is to keep it clean and periodically re-apply the protective coating.